How Exercise Can Help With Anxiety

 Effects Of Exercise On Mental Health

 Engaging in physical activity is an essential part of therapy in managing anxiety.
 Exercise is most encouraged by doctors because of its positive effects on the physical and mental health of a person.
 First of all, working out can distract your mind from negative thoughts that can feed your anxiety.
 It makes you feel good because of the endorphins released by your brain when you exercise.
+According to Jenny C. Yip, PsyD, endorphins are “the body’s “feel-good hormones that can calm the mind and relax the body.”

 Third, your physical health also improves because exercise can make you physically fit and more immune to illnesses and diseases.
 You’ll be less prone to colds and flu, and you will have better endurance and a stronger overall being.